Skip to main content

 To support medical examiners, we have updated the GP Connect Data Protection Impact Assessment (DPIA) and National Data Sharing Arrangement (NDSA), and adjusted our transparency.

-Suppliers wishing to update systems to provide support for medical examiners to review deceased patients should submit a use case: Direct Care APIs use case submission form - NHS England Digital.
+A GP Connect update is available for medical examiners to enable access to review the deceased patient's record within 28 days after the patient's death.
+Suppliers wishing to update systems to provide support for medical examiners to review the deceased patient's GP-registered clinical record within 28 days after the patient's death, should submit a use case: Direct Care APIs use case submission form - NHS England Digital.